transdigiware/blockchain/howto/ibp-console-manage.md

 While the terms "smart contract" and "chaincode" are often used interchangeably, "smart contracts" refers to the business logic that governs transactions and access to its data, while "chaincode" refers to the larger infrastructure of packages and other code that encompasses a smart contract.
 {: important}

-If your peer is based on the Hyperleder Fabric v2.x image, you can run the following set of kubectl commands to view the smart contract logs.
+If your peer is based on the Hyperledger Fabric v2.x image, you can run the following set of kubectl commands to view the smart contract logs.

 **Find your cluster namespace**